Ballymore Group: London City Island and Goodluck Hope

 Ballymore is also responsible for a multi-million pound Canning Town development, City Island, a 12-acre island site that includes 1,000 homes as well as shops and restaurants.
 Inspired by Manhattan, the development won the top prize at the 2017 London Evening Standard New Homes Awards, and is expected to become a cultural hub, home to the London Film School and the English National Ballet.
 In 2019, English National Ballet was set to move from its 40-year-old home at Markova House in South Kensington into a new 8,600 sq. m facility, four times the size of its previous home.

 South of London City Island, Goodluck Hope is a riverside development located across from the O2 Arena at North Greenwich.
+Nearby, Ballymore was selected by Places for London to develop the Limmo Peninsula site, south of Canning Town station, delivering 1,400 new homes.

 Other London developments

-In May 2017 it was announced that the group was working in partnership with the Hong Kong Chinese Kwok family, who are controlling shareholders in Sun Huang Kai Properties.
+In May 2017 it was announced that the group was working in partnership with the Hong Kong Chinese Kwok family, who are controlling shareholders in Sun Hung Kai Properties.
 In October 2018, it was reported that this joint venture would deliver a £1bn skyscraper scheme in the Isle of Dogs in London's docklands.
 The Millharbour Quarter will comprise 1,513 homes at Millwall Dock.
 Other Isle of Dogs projects include Baltimore Tower and Pan Peninsula.
 West of Millharbour, Ballymore's plans for a 51-storey residential tower at Cuba Street were withdrawn for fire safety reasons in January 2022 after London Fire Brigade raised concerns about its reliance on a single staircase for emergency exit.

 Further east in the Royal Docks area of Silvertown, Ballymore applied for planning permission in October 2021 to redevelop an industrial area off Thames Road, east of Thames Barrier Park and southwest of London City Airport; 1,610 new homes, ranging from three-storey townhouses to 15-18 storey apartment blocks are planned; if approved, construction will start in 2023, with completion in 2027.